Developing a Training Program

 After the content has been developed, it is time to implement the program.

 The training should begin with an introduction to the topics and learning objectives.
 After which, the materials and activities should be presented in a logical and sequential order according to the program design.
-An effective training program allows the attendees to actively participate in the and to practice their new skills and knowledge.
+An effective training program allows the attendees to actively participate in the learning process and to practice their new skills and knowledge.

 Allow attendees time to: